Mexican Border Crisis of 1916 and World War I

 Cal Expo is an updated version of the Old State Fair, but just doesn’t seem to be as much fun.
 Maybe, it’s me just looking at it differently now that I have grown up.
 I wonder if Cal Expo makes the same kind of memories to the present day visitors as the old fairgrounds did for me.

-Thanks Marty Relles for most of the information.
+Thanks Marty Relles for much of the above information.

 In 1967, the last year of the “Old State Fair,” was Miss Elk Grove Lauralee Hill (EGHS ’67) represented Elk Grove.